Art Spander: Awards

+Personal life

-Born in Los Angeles, CA, Spander is a graduate of Dorsey High School and UCLA.
-Spander and his wife Liz reside in Piedmont, Calif.
+Spander and his wife Liz reside in Piedmont, California.
 He has two daughters, Wendy, a publicist for Electronic Arts, and Debbie, a sports and entertainment lawyer in Los Angeles.

 Honors and legacy

 He was voted "California Sports Writer of the Year" by his peers in 1980.
 He is the only person to win Golf Writers Association of America first-place awards in each of five decades.

 On August 22, 2016, The Tournament of Roses announced Bobby Bell, Ricky Ervins, Tommy Prothro, and Art Spander would be inducted into the Rose Bowl Hall of Fame in the Class of 2016.
 The Rose Bowl Hall of Fame Induction Ceremony then took place on January 1, 2017, outside the Rose Bowl Stadium, one day before the kickoff of the 103rd Rose Bowl Game on Monday January 2, 2017.